o-ran-sc/ric-plt-rtmgr/docs/developer-guide.rst

 --------
 Routing Manager is a basic platform service of RIC.
 It is responsible for distributing routing policies among the other platform components and xApps.

-The routing manager has two ways to get the xapp details from xapp manager - httpGetter or httpRESTful.
-In case of httpGetter, the implemented logic periodically queries the xApp Manager component for xApps' list.
-Where in httpRESTful, starts a http server and creates a webhook subscription in xapp manager to update about changes in xapps and waits changed data to arrive on the REST http server.
-Either ways, the xapp data received is stored and then processed to create routing policies and distributes them to all xApps.

 Architecture
 ------------
 The architecture consists of the following five well defined functions: